Antolin1/multilingual-ast-probe/README.md

 ```
 This command trains a 128-dimensional multilingual probe over the output embeddings of the 5th layer of CodeBERT
 using the all the training datasets.
 After running this command, the folder `runs/multilingual_CodeBERT` is created.

-## Visualization and our results

-We have also added a notebook (`notebook/AST_Probe_data_analysis.ipynb`) in the repository.
-This notebook downloads the results that we used in the paper and allow
-you to explore them.
-It also includes the visualization techniques presented in the paper.

-## Fine-tuning procedures

-The folder `code_tasks` contains the fine-tuning procedures for code search, code2code, code2text, and defect prediction.